Featured image of post DIY

 Honestly you could use anything, such as little wooden cubes, meeples from another game or little figurines, they do have to be quite small.

-• A bunch of resource tokens (About 20 each of 3 different colours)
+(About 30 each of 3 different colours)

 [$6-12]